 Check If You Have the Right Coolant

 The glad tiding is that you have a few coolant choices, and you should understand which works best for you.
 The Inorganic Additive Technology (IAT) coolant is suitable in modern cars but requires frequent changing.
-However, the Hybrid Organic Acid Technology (HOAT) coolant is usually the best since it doesn’t require frequent changing.
+However, the Hybrid Organic Acid Technology (HOAT) coolant is usually the best since it doesn’t require frequent changes.

 Dilute Your Coolant with Distilled Water